yavij327/holbertonschool-printf/README.md

 - Allowed editord 'vi', 'vim', 'emacs'.
 - All code must be compiled on Ubuntu 20.04 LTS using gcc with the following options:

-'''
-gcc -Wall -Wextra -Werror -pedantic -std=gnu89
+''' gcc -Wall -Wextra -Werror -pedantic -std=gnu89 '''
-'''

 - Code adheres to the Betty coding style.

 # Testing

 You can test _printf against the standard printf to verify its output:

-'''
-gcc -Wall -Wextra -Werror -pedantic -std=gnu89 _printf.c main.c _putchar.c -o printf_test
+'''gcc -Wall -Wextra -Werror -pedantic -std=gnu89 _printf.c main.c _putchar.c -o printf_test
-./printf_test
-'''
+./printf_test'''

 # Contrubuting